 This is the home base of Sandeep Rajput.
 The industry I work in keeps changing names; a useful beacon is to look for where Technology, Machine learning, Statistics, Economics and People intersect: essentially complex systems.
 I am a firm believer in the excellent utility of Empirical Research in unconvering and creating business value.
 In fact, that's all that I've done for the past 16 years.

 In the past two decades, I've had several coigns of vantage on technology and information radically changing our world.
 In the age of Big Data, science is crucial since purported information grows larger faster than Moore's law indicate for computing ability.
 And as I said, the names keep on changing, but the underlying world perhaps not as much.

 At various times I have been trained as a Chemical Engineer, a Statistician, an Environmental Scientist and peripherally as a Physicist.
 This site contains information about me, my Resume and Publications from my time in academia when I researched Nonlinear dynamics and chaos.
-By Spring 2014, this site will host free tutorials on data science and machine learning.
+By the end of Summer 2014, this site will host free tutorials on data science and machine learning.

 I've been fascinated how humans interact with their environment that is being accessed more and more through interfaces and devices.
 In particular it is very intriguing how their intent, often vague, varies over time, geographical location and other dimensions of space and existence.
 Considered from the molecular lens, isn't it all diffusion?
 After all the diffusion coefficient is the variance of our measurements in transportation.
 And to complete the circle, diffusion over a dynamic network can be viewed in terms of graph theory or percolation theory rather.
 That leads us too far afield though.